Please fill in this form and we will respond to you.

 Analysis of glycosylation is important not only in biopharmaceutical research but also in clinical and biological research where changes in glycosylation have been associated with many states of health and disease providing prognostic and diagnostic information.

-Ludger's Glycan Analysis Team has many years of expertise with analysing glycosylation (including N- and O- glycosylation) from variety of sample types including:
+Ludger has over 20 years of expertise with analysing glycosylation (including N- and O- glycosylation) from a variety of sample types including:

 Ludger has been offering custom analytical services to suit your individual requirements since 1999.